rnyell/postcss-contains/readme.md

 }
 ```

-**Note:** This option only matters when **two @contains of the same kind are duplicated**.
+**Note:** This option only matters when **two @contains of the same type are duplicated**.
 In the following example, "b" and "c" are considered as a duplication but "a" and "b" are not.

 ```css
 /* a */